concur/developer.concur.com/direct-connects/ground-transportation.markdown

 4. If the user chooses to reserve the ride, Travel sends the Post Sell Request.
 5. The supplier returns the Post Sell Reply.

-This callout can also be used to perform the following functions:
+This callout can also be used to perform the following operations:

 * Get the Reservation Details
 * Cancel the Ground Transportation Reservation
 * Update the Ground Transportation Reservation with the Supplier
 * Update the Ground Transportation Reservation with Travel

-##Authentication
+## Authentication
 Authentication between Concur and the application connector is performed using OAuth.
 Refer to the OAuth documentation [here][3] for more information.

-##Functions
+## Operations

 [Cancel Reservation][4]